aparna3393/aparna3393/README.md

 - 👋 Hey this is Aparna!
-- 👀 Enthuastic about Data Science and Data Visualization
+- 👀 Enthusiastic about Data Science and Data Visualization
 - 🌱 Currently trying to catch Python :D
 - 💞️ Reachout for Collaboration on Python/SQL/Tableau